Engerix-B vaccine is used to prevent Hepatitis B disease. It is a vaccine by GSK vaccines Pvt Ltd. It is an inactivated Hepatitis B vaccine.

 - Muscular pain and joint pain may be mild to moderate grade in some patients.
 It usually subsides in 2-3 days.

 - Headache and fatigue.

-- Anaphylaxis and allergy is extremely rare side effect of the vaccine.
-Like other vaccines the vaccine should be administered at center where necessary personnel and drugs and equipments are available to manage if any reaction occurs.
+- Anaphylaxis and allergy is an extremely rare side effect of the vaccine.
+Like other vaccines the vaccine should be administered at a center where necessary personnel and drugs and equipment are available to manage if any reaction occurs.

 To whom this vaccine should not be given?